yangez/btree-js/README.md

   * If node overflows and has a parent, split the node and insert the median into the parent.
 Go up to parent and repeat step 2 until it doesn't overflow.
 3. Go back all the way down and connect all the split nodes to the appropriate parents.

 It turns out that there's a more efficient algorithm where you don't have to go up and back down, but ours still works fine.
-Demo here: [JS BTree](http://yangez.github.io/btree-js/)